9 Easy Tips to Catching Catfish!

 If you’re well ahead of the curve and don’t need any additional help, then we should start diving in on the essentials you need to begin catfishing.
 I’ve compiled this list of what I believe to be essentials in a successful catfishing trip.

-Yes, I understand that this isn’t probably what you’re looking for in the answer.
-I’m sure you want specifics on the exact gear, but this is equally as important.
-Catfish can be stubborn species of fish to target and learning how to locate catfish, read river bends or understanding the catfishing eating patterns can take time and patience to learn.
+First of all I have to say, that Catfish is a stubborn species of fish to target and learning how to locate catfish, read river bends or understanding the catfishing eating patterns can take time and patience to learn.

-This is when a positive attitude can step in and help you through the noise and keep you motivated to learning the sport and trying different methods and locations until you finally get it down to a science.
+That's why it's really important that you have a positive attitude which will help you through the noise and keep you motivated to learning the sport and trying different methods and locations until you finally get it down to a science.

 Outside of maintaining a positive attitude while attempting to locate catfish and fish for them effectively, you’re going to need just a bit of baseline knowledge to have any luck.
 Understanding the best spots, habits and feeding patterns can be a huge lift to your catfish angling game.
 We won’t go too far in depth but be sure to stick to covered areas with nice holes beneath the water surface.